You're staring at a journal's metrics page, coffee going cold, wondering if that number actually means anything for your career.

 Self-citations get included

 Unless you look at the "impact factor without self-cites" metric (which JCR now provides).
-For ACS Applied Polymer Materials*, the self-citation rate is modest — around 8–10%.
 That's healthy.
 Some journals game this.
+Practically speaking, for ACS Applied Polymer Materials*, the self-citation rate is modest — around 8–10%.
 ACS generally doesn't.

 The denominator can be manipulated

 Journals can publish more "front matter" (editorials, highlights) that don't count in the denominator but drive traffic.
-They can encourage review articles.
-They can reject more papers to keep acceptance rates low and perceived prestige high.
-Plus, aCS Applied Polymer Materials* has an acceptance rate around 35–40% — selective but not brutal.
+That said, they can encourage review articles.
+Even so, they can reject more papers to keep acceptance rates low and perceived prestige high.
+ACS Applied Polymer Materials* has an acceptance rate around 35–40% — selective but not brutal.
 The volume has grown steadily since launch, which naturally dilutes the impact factor slightly as the denominator expands.

 Common Mistakes People Make With This Metric